Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 * Table of Contents
 {:toc}

-Alluxio-FUSE is a feature that allows mounting the distributed Alluxio File System as a standard file system on moust flavors of Unix.
+Alluxio-FUSE is a feature that allows mounting the distributed Alluxio File System as a standard file system on most flavors of Unix.
 By using this feature, standard bash tools (for example, `ls`, `cat` or `mkdir`) will have basic access to the distributed Alluxio data store.
-More importantly, with FUSE, your application written in any language like C, C++, Python, Ruby, Perl, Java etc can interact with Alluxio by using standard POSIX libraries like open, write, read, without any Alluxio client integration or set up.
+More importantly, with FUSE your application written in any language like C, C++, Python, Ruby, Perl, Java etc can interact with Alluxio by using standard POSIX libraries like `open, write, read`, without any Alluxio client integration or set up.

-Alluxio-FUSE is based on the project [Filesystem in Userspace](http://fuse.sourceforge.net/) (FUSE).
+Alluxio-FUSE is based on the project [Filesystem in Userspace](http://fuse.sourceforge.net/) (FUSE), and most basic file system operations are supported.
 However, given the intrinsic characteristics of Alluxio, like its write-once/read-many-times file data model, the mounted file system will not have full POSIX semantics and will have specific limitations.
 Please read the [section of limitations](#assumptions-and-limitations) for details.

 ## Requirements

 * JDK 1.8 or newer
-* [libfuse](https://github.com/libfuse/libfuse) 2.9.3 or newer (2.8.3 has been reported to also work - with some warnings) for Linux, or [osxfuse](https://osxfuse.github.io/) 3.7.1 or newer for MacOS
+* [libfuse](https://github.com/libfuse/libfuse) 2.9.3 or newer (2.8.3 has been reported to also work - with some warnings) for Linux
+* [osxfuse](https://osxfuse.github.io/) 3.7.1 or newer for MacOS

 ## Usage